zhao-yi-fan/note/docs/nodejs/node.js/README.md

 console.log(buf4.toString())
 // hello node.js-�

-const buf5 = Buffer.from('this is a tést');
+const buf5 = Buffer.from('this is a test');
 const buf6 = Buffer.from('7468697320697320612074c3a97374', 'hex');

 console.log(buf5.toString());
-// 输出: this is a tést
+// 输出: this is a test
 console.log(buf6.toString());
-// 输出: this is a tést
+// 输出: this is a test
 console.log(buf5.toString('ascii'));
 // 输出: this is a tC)st
 ```